 Page 2 of 3

-As expected for a fix-focal lens the level of distortions is negligible:
+As expected for a fix-focal lens the level of distortion is negligible:

 The chart above has a real-world size of about 120x80cm.
 Possibly things may get a little worse with extreme close-ups.

 An ultra-large aperture lens is expected to vignette quite a bit and at f/1.2 you can indeed

 see quite pronounced vignetting of about ~0.65 EV even on an APS-C DSLR like the EOS 350D.
 In many

 cases this isn't a problem but it can be visible.
 It's quite save to assume that vignetting is